History of Barcelona: Barcelona in the Crown of Aragon

 Alfonso II of Aragon and I of Barcelona inherited the Crown of Aragon in 1162 thanks to the marriage in 1137 of Ramon Berenguer IV, Count of Barcelona, with Petronila of Aragon, future Queen of Aragon, but the administrations of Aragon and Catalonia remained mostly separate.
 The city of Barcelona was by far the largest settlement in the Principality of Catalonia, at least four times larger than Girona, and a vital source of royal income.
-The royal court passed much of its time moving from town to town and residing in each of them long enough to ensure the continued loyalty of the local nobility, and steadily developed into a representative body known as the Courts of Catalonia.
+The royal court passed much of its time moving from town to town and residing in each of them long enough to ensure the continued loyalty of the local nobility, and steadily developed into a representative body known as the Corts of Catalonia.

 The economy of Barcelona during this period was increasingly directed towards trade.
 In 1258 James I of Aragon allowed the merchant guilds of Barcelona to draw ordinances regulating maritime trade in the city's port, and in 1266, he permitted the city to appoint representatives known as consuls to all the major Mediterranean ports of the period.